BilliAlpha/discord-transfer/README.md

 1. Create an application on Discord's developer portal: https://discord.com/developers/applications/
 2. Create a bot for this application
+3. Enable the **`MESSAGE CONTENT`** privileged gateway intent.
-3. Copy the bot token and pass it to the application via the `DISCORD_TOKEN` environment variable
+4. Copy the bot token and pass it to the application via the `DISCORD_TOKEN` environment variable

 #### Invite the bot in guilds ####